digi-embedded/android-sample-secondarydisplay/README.md

 * A USB connection between the device and the host PC in order to transfer and launch the application.
 * A secondary display attached to your device, preferably HDMI (Full-HD).
-* U-Boot configured to display video in the primary and secondary displays.

 Demo setup
 ----------

-Make sure U-Boot is configured to display video in the primary and secondary displays.
-Check documentation on how to do it.

 Make sure the hardware is set up correctly: